sowmyananjundappa/automatic_rds_snapshot/README.md

 Code from this module create a Lambda function with cross-account IAM roles which does the following, in order:
 - retrieves the latest available RDS snapshot of a given server,
-- copies the newly created destination RDS snapshot within accounts.
+- copies the newly created destination RDS snapshot (different region) within account.
 - shares the afore mentioned source RDS snapshot into different account.
 - tags the newly created destination RDS snapshot with timestamps of its original creation (current account) and share (into different account).